cython/cython/docs/src/quickstart/cythonize.rst

 Python function calls can be expensive -- in Cython doubly so because one might need to convert to and from Python objects to do the call.
-In our example above, the argument is assumed to be a C double both inside f() and in the call to it, yet a Python ``float`` object must be constructed around the argument in order to pass it.
+In our example above, the argument is assumed to be a C double both inside ``f()`` and in the call to it, yet a Python ``float`` object must be constructed around the argument in order to pass it.

-Therefore Cython provides a syntax for declaring a C-style function, the cdef keyword:
+Therefore Cython language provides a syntax for declaring a C-style function, the ``cdef`` keyword.
+Moreover, Cython library provides ``@cfunc`` decorator to declare C-style function without need of using Cython language.
+Both aproaches are equivalent and produces same C code:

 .. tabs::